-This month I have put together the second collection of stories in the Hagiography series.
+Hagiography 2 is the second collection of stories in the series.

 One of the pieces in the collection, Grace, has been developed from my interest in women pioneers of circus.